 Here you will find information about my works and activities, samples of my writing and music, links to publications and blog pieces, my curriculum vitae, my forthcoming schedule of teaching, public presentations and concerts, and other useful information.
 The site is subdivided by my different areas of activity, but you can find combined information under the “publications” tab.

-This campaign will fund two new CDs (pictured at left).
-“Stories & Stone” will be finished in August, and contains variant recordings of my Norse Myth music.
-“Friend in the Dark” is a stretch goal project, the first CD by myself and my singing partner Lauren Schiller performing as the duo “Sassafrass: Trickster & King.”
-Most of the music is finished and already streaming online.
+I recently ran a new Kickstarter campaign to fund new music and other projects.
+It was a great success, finishing 161% funded, at $9,291.
+The goal was to produce the CD “Stories & Stone,” which contains variant recordings of my Norse Myth music.
+Thanks to the additional funds, the campaign will also support “Friend in the Dark,” the first album created by myself and my singing partner Lauren Schiller performing as the duo “Sassafrass: Trickster & King.”
+Most of the music is finished and streaming online.
 Check out the campaign.